TomasHubelbauer/svg-screencast/readme.md

 regions which can then be copied to a directory in `test` and becomes a test case.
 This will be useful to debug the frames which have patches which overlap for some reason.

-#### Fix the last screenshot generating broken in the Electron `demo` app

-It won't preview correctly in VS Code and Sharp crashes parsing it.
-It probably doesn't serialize fast enough to disk as the Electron process exits.

 #### Compare SVG size with GIF size with GZIP compression and without